confluentinc/cp-demo/README.md

 	![image](images/connect_consumer_group.png)

-5. __**Management --> Topics --> Topic Information**__: For a given topic, click on the three dots "..." next to the topic name and click on "View details".
+5. __**Management --> Topics --> Topic Information**__: For a given topic, click on the three dots `...` next to the topic name and click on `View details`.
 View which brokers are leaders for which partitions and the number of consumer groups currently consuming from this topic.
 Click on the boxed consumer group count to select a consumer group for which to monitor its data streams and jump to it.

 	<img src="images/topic_info.png" width="700" align="center">

 7. __**Monitoring --> System Health**__: to identify bottlenecks, you can see a breakdown of produce and fetch latencies through the entire [request lifecycle](https://docs.confluent.io/current/control-center/docs/systemhealth.html).
-Click on the line graph in the "Request latency" chart.
+Click on the line graph in the `Request latency` chart.
 The request latency values can be shown at the median, 95th, 99th, or 99.9th percentile.
 Depending on where the bottlenecks are, you can tune your brokers and clients appropriately.

 	![image](images/request_latencies.png)